 - Fluid velocity at vena contracta reaches sonic.

 - Vapor pressure: It is the pressure at which the given liquid will vaporize at the given temperature

 - Cf (Critical Flow Factor): The Cf factor is an indication of the valve’s vena contracta pressure relative to the valve’s outlet pressure.

-Control Valve Characteristics are determined by the Design of the valve Trim.
+Valve characteristics describe the relationship between valve travel and flow rate.
+Control Valve Characteristics are determined by the Design of the Valve Trim.

 Expresses the relationship between the valve travel and flowrate for a constant pressure drop across the control valve.

 - Equal Percentage-Equal increment of travel produces an equal % change in the flow.

 Relationship between % Flow & % Valve Opening